 DBV Technologies to Report Full Year 2022 Financial Results and Business Updates on March 2, 2023

-DBV Technologies (Euronext: DBV – ISIN: FR0010417345 – Nasdaq Stock Market: DBVT), a clinical-stage biopharmaceutical company, today announced that the Company will host a conference call and live audio webcast on Thursday, March 2, at 5:00 p.m.
+DBV Technologies DBVTF, a clinical-stage biopharmaceutical company, today announced that the Company will host a conference call and live audio webcast on Thursday, March 2, at 5:00 p.m.
 ET to report full year 2022 financial results and provide a business update.

 Interested participants may access this call via the below teleconferencing numbers and asking to join the DBV Technologies call: